IFAFMultiLA/webapi/README.rst

 Documentation
 -------------

-All documentation is available under at https://ifafmultila.github.io/.
+All documentation is available under https://ifafmultila.github.io/.